 - Use a light touch: Be nice and gentle with your pizza dough.
 If you are too aggressive in the handling of it, the dough will end up being tough and chewy.

 - If the dough gets too tough, give it another break: When tossing the dough, there's a chance it'll stiffen up.
 If that happens, just put it back down and let the gluten rest for a few minutes.

 The Best Pizza Cutter OXO Good Grips 4" Pizza Wheel

-This wheel did it all—it was comfortable to hold and allowed for a powerful grip.
-Its streamlined design didn’t trap food, and it still looked brand new after 10 rounds in the dishwasher.
+This wheel does it all—it's comfortable to hold and allows for a powerful grip.
+Its streamlined design doesn’t trap food, and it still looked brand new after 10 rounds in the dishwasher.